Alaska Peninsula

-The Alaska Peninsula (also called Aleut Peninsula or Aleutian Peninsula, Alasxix̂; Sugpiaq: Aluuwiq, Al'uwiq) is a peninsula extending about 800 km to the southwest from the mainland of Alaska and ending in the Aleutian Islands.
+The Alaska Peninsula (also called the Aleut Peninsula or the Aleutian Peninsula, Alaxsxix̂; Sugpiaq: Aluuwiq, Al'uwiq) extends about 800 km to the southwest from the mainland of Alaska and ending in the Aleutian Islands.
 The peninsula separates the Pacific Ocean from Bristol Bay, an arm of the Bering Sea.

-In literature (especially Russian), the term Alaska Peninsula was used to denote the entire northwestern protrusion of the North American continent, or all of what is now the state of Alaska, exclusive of its panhandle and islands.
+In literature (especially Russian), the term Alaska Peninsula was used to denote the entire north-western protrusion of the North American continent, or all of what is now the state of Alaska, exclusive of its panhandle and islands.
 The Lake and Peninsula borough, the Alaskan equivalent of a county, is named after the peninsula.

 The Alaska/Aleutian Peninsula is also grouped into Southwest Alaska.

-The other largest peninsulas in Alaska include the Kenai Peninsula and Seward Peninsula.
+The other large peninsulas in Alaska include the Kenai Peninsula and the Seward Peninsula.